+Already the report on language Modula3 [Cardelli et al.1989] drew attention to the risk of hanging references and non-existence of an algorithm that could detect such errors.
+In Java white paper [Gosling and McGilton1995] there are quite a few statements describing this problem and justifying the interdict of delete instruction.
+Instead of delete() instruction there is a Garbage Collector mechanism, which frees programmer from manual removing of references to objects.
 Soon, the opinion that garbage collector is an ultimate solution in objects management was verified.
 Three years after first version of Java (1995), in JDK 1.2, weak references have been introduced.
 Why?
 It turned out, that in many cases a programmer forgot to nullify all references to an object destined to deletion, or one simply was not aware of some references created by a data structure.
-To decrease the number of such errors the notion of weak reference was proposed [Wikipedia 2013c] hoping that it will mitigate the memory leakage problem.
+To decrease the number of such errors the notion of weak reference was proposed.
+[Wikipedia2013c].
 A developer can declare variable as weak reference.
-Weak references do not change reference counter in cPython [Wikipedia 2013a], and garbage collection algorithm does not take them into account in Java.
+Weak references do not change reference counter in cPython [Wikipedia2013a], and garbage collection algorithm does not take them into account in Java.
 If there are no strong references to object it is considered for collection.
 Even if there are some weak references to it.

-Remark 3.1.
-Let's consider the following situation from Java:
+Remark 1 Let's consider the following situation from Java:

-$x_1: x_1 \to o$ and $y{weak} \stackrel{weak}{:=} x_1$ One may say: if weak reference y refers to some object o, then there exists a strong reference x_i to the same object
+$$x_1: x_1 \to o$$ and $y{weak} \stackrel{weak}{:=} x_1$ One may say: if weak reference y refers to some object o, then there exists a strong reference x_i to the same object $$y{weak}: y{weak} \to o \Leftrightarrow (\exists x_i) x_i \to o$$ This is only partially true.

-'''

-y{weak}: y{weak} \to o \Leftrightarrow (\exists x_i) x_i \to o

-'''

-This is only partially true.
 After operation $x_1 := null$ the weak reference y{weak} continues to refer to original object o for some time.
 Only after run of garbage collection mechanism object is disposed, and weak reference is nullified.
 Due to non-deterministic implementations of most garbage collectors developers cannot predict, nor effectively enforce collection.

-Remark 3.2.
-As long as weak reference to the object exists one can create a situation when object intended for collection will be restored to life:

-''' Disposable tg = new Disposable(); / A new Disposable object o is created, tg is a reference to the object o / WeakReference<Disposable> weak_tg = new WeakReference<Disposable>(tg); / creates Weak Reference to the same object o / / remove last normal reference to the object o The object o is ready to be collected / System.gc(); / This is a hint - not an obligation - to activate GC / Disposable tg2 = weak_tg.get(); / It may happen that GC was not activated.
-And operation get will reestablish a strong reference to the object o / '''
+Remark 2 As long as weak reference to the object exists one can create a situation when object intended for collection will be restored to life: ''' Disposable tg = new Disposable(); / A new Disposable object o is created, tg is a reference to the object o / WeakReference < Disposable > weak_tg = new WeakReference < Disposable > (tg); / creates Weak Reference to the same object o / tg = null; / remove last normal reference to the object o The object o is ready to be collected / System.gc(); / This is a hint - not an obligation - to activate GC / Disposable tg2 = weak_tg.get(); / It may happen that GC was not activated.